zuplo/docs/docs/articles/security.md

 ### Corporate Security

 Zuplo implements a number of security controls to ensure that only authorized Zuplo team members have access to company infrastructure.
-Zuplo is currently in the process of undergoing SOC 2 compliance, but this section is intended to give a high level of our security practices.
+This section is intended to give a high level of our security practices.

 - Access to services, applications, and infrastructure is controlled via SSO using our corporate identity provider.
 - We require strong, phishing-resistant 2FA on all identity accounts.